tammybutow/BrowserQuest/README.md

 Now, run the following to start ChaosQuest:

     $ node server/js/main.js

+You can now view ChaosQuest in your browser @ http://localhost:8000

 Node.js, Memcached, and Redis for Fedora 16+ and RHEL/CentOS/SL 6.x